How Long To Hold On To Pay Stubs And Why Should You

 Properly Disposing Of Pay Stubs

 So how long should you keep pay stubs?
 Long story short, once a year has gone by, you're probably safe getting rid of your pay stubs.
-But when you do move to the trash, make sure you get rid of them properly.
+When you do, move to the trash, make sure you get rid of them properly.
 These pay stubs contain sensitive personal information and you don't want them getting into the wrong hands.

 Use a personal shredder to properly shred your stubs and protect your personal information.
 The last thing you want to do is put something that important in the trash in one piece.

 The Importance Of Pay Stubs

 There are many reasons to hold onto pay stubs long after you first receive them and the question of how long should you keep pay stubs is not all that uncommon.
 You never know what situation you might run into when you need them.
 To learn more about the importance of a pay stub document, check out this blog article.
 Lost your paystub and need help proving your income?
 Check out our pay stub templates for your chance to create your pay stub today!